allebone/help.omni.af.mil/docs/PEX/Scheduling.md

 7. Set MB User Options.
 Go to Tools> Options.

-A. Set the Location Source to PEX
+1. Set the Location Source to PEX

-B. If your part-time personnel use the PEX Availability inputs, enable the Availability selection C. Select Sorties by Takeoff Date to exclude sorties that took off yesterday but land today D. Choose whether to see Cancelled Missions/Sorties
+2. If your part-time personnel use the PEX Availability inputs, enable the Availability selection C. Select Sorties by Takeoff Date to exclude sorties that took off yesterday but land today D. Choose whether to see Cancelled Missions/Sorties

-E. If you schedule traditional formations \(all sorties on one flight plan\), check the box for Auto Replicate Formation Data
+5. If you schedule traditional formations \(all sorties on one flight plan\), check the box for Auto Replicate Formation Data

 8. Set MB Squadron Options

-A. Airspace
+1. Airspace

 1\) Fighters and Trainers.
 If your sorties typically go to one airspace per sortie, pick “Airspace”